 D-Day was my 22nd mission.
 We were confined to the post for a week ahead, but I didn't think too much of it because it had happened before.
 But the night of the 5th, we realized from some things that were happening, such as the planes down on the flight line being painted with large black and white stripes, that this was probably going to be it.

 All the crews in our squadron got up about 12:30, and we ate breakfast about 0100.
 At 0200 we went to briefing.
 When we got into briefing, the colonel told us that this was the invasion and we were to knock out three coastal guns on the east side of Cherbourg.

 As we understood then, the Americans were landed at Cherbourg and the British on up the beach at Caen.
 We took off in the dark.
 We flew No. 2 position in the second flight.
 We carried a D-8 bomb sight.
 The D-8 was a simple instrument when compared to the Norden bomb sight, but was accurate at low levels.

-As we passed on across, we saw the landing barges start in towards the beach with very close cover by a P-38's.
+As we passed on across, we saw the landing barges start in toward the beach with very close cover by a P-38.
 But we saw an awful lot of Allied planes.
-The skies was full of P-38s and P-51s and it seemed like mostly P-47s.
+The skies were full of P-38s and P-51s, and it seemed like mostly P-47s.